gologme/log/README.md

 [![GoDoc](https://godoc.org/github.com/gologme/log?status.png)](https://godoc.org/github.com/gologme/log)

-This package is a drop in replacement for the build-in Go log package.
+This package is a drop in replacement for the built-in Go log package.
 All the functionality of the built-in package still exists and is unchanged.
 In addition, this package contains a series of small enhancements and additions.
 Namely, it adds three logging levels.
 These logging levels are: